kush-daga/kush-daga/README.md

 <br></br>
 ## More about me:

 - 🔭 I’m currently working as ...
-Frontend Developer at [Fampay](https://fampay.in).
+Founding Engineer at [Segwise](https://segwise.ai).
 - 🌱 I’m currently learning ...
 How to build a browser
 - 👯 I’m looking to collaborate on ...
 Anything, Im very cheerful :)
 - 🤔 I’m looking for help with ...
 SwiftUI